 TLW’s Care Navigators assist our clients and their families to understand some of the many different choices and challenges that will present themselves following a serious injury.
 Care Navigators are there to provide support and guidance to clients and their families during the process of recovering from a serious injury.

-In June 2017 TLW Solicitors was given the title of Employer of the Year at the Northern Law Awards.
-This underlines the firm’s commitment to staff and their wellbeing.
+In June 2018 TLW Solicitors was given the title of Law firm of the Year at the Northern Law Awards.
+This underlines the firm’s commitment to providing a quality service with exceptional client care.

 Lexcel is the Law Society’s legal practice quality mark for excellence in legal practice management and excellence in client care.
 This accreditation is an independent verification of TLW’s credentials and demonstrates our commitment to the provision of quality legal services.